gagocarrilloedgar/matlikelib/README.md

 - *linspace*: 1D uniform vector distribution generator
 - *rad2deg*: convert from radiants to degrees
+- *deg2rad*: convert from degrees to rad

 ## To implement
-- *deg2rad*: convert from degrees to rad
-- *zeros*: creates a ND vector filled of 1's of given it's size
 - *transpose*: transport a given ND vector
 - *inverse*: create the inverse of a matrix
-- *ones*: creates a ND vector filled of 1's of given it's size

 ---